 We’re here to help

 As soon as you think you may be a victim of check fraud—or any other type of fraud—contact your J.P.
-Morgan representative.
+Morgan team member.
 Our teams work around the clock and will start the recovery process immediately, and work with you to recover lost funds.

-Speak with your representative to learn more about our cybersecurity and fraud awareness programs, and to schedule an information session with our fraud professionals.
+Speak with your team member to learn more about our cybersecurity and fraud awareness programs, and to schedule an information session with our fraud professionals.

 1 American Bankers Association.
 Banks Stop $22.3 Billion in Fraud Attempts in 2018.
 Data as of January 15, 2020.

 2 Making Banking Competitive Study, Business Insider Intelligence (2018).